-COVID-19 UPDATE: Puppy School classes are currently suspended until government restrictions are relaxed.
+COVID-19 UPDATE: Puppy School classes are currently limited to 3 puppies maximum, with one adult per puppy attending per class.
 Private consultations are still being conducted.
 Private consultations are conducted at your home, while maintaining strict hygiene and distance guidelines.
-If you are concerned, and still want help with your dog’s behaviour, I also offer remote consultations via video conferencing on your computer or phone.
-Please contact me for further information on this.

 Why Hire a Professional?